utknalwpkp/CrossAndCircle/README.md

 # CrossAndCircle
-Take a look plz on another branch because its not done yet
+Take a look plz on another branch(newest: Without_BadlyInterpretationOfStaticPhilosophyInPrograming) because its not done yet